TheFrano/joycon2cpp/README.md

 ---

-## How do I use it?
+## Usage Guide
 - Download the latest release's .exe file (or, optionally, build from source as detailed below) and open it
 - Use the UI to add players, pick their controllers and set everything up (settings are explained in detail below)
-- Pick everyone's controller
-- If using a singular joycon you'll be asked if its Left or Right
-- If using dual joycons itll ask you to pair one joycon then the other
+- Follow the onscreen pairing instructions and pair the correct controllers for each player
-- When its all done, you'll have SDL controllers ready for every player to use.
+- When completed, you will have WGInput controllers ready for every player to use. (they show up as Sony DualShock4 Gamepad)
 - Click the chat button to toggle mouse functions，3 adjustable modes for the mouse pointer.

 >  Note: Bit layouts differ slightly between left and right Joy-Cons, so correct side pairing is important.
 >
 ---

+## Rumble Instructions
+Note: Rumble does not work in Steam. (i am unsure as to why)
+- When picking the motor in your emulator, pick the corresponding side depending on controller. (eg. Motor L for left joycon)
+- If playing with Dual Joycons or a ProCon2/NSOGC Controller, all rumble data gets replicated to all motors, so picking any of them works fine.

 ## In-App Settings
 This section details what each setting does.
-- SIDE
+- Side

 Only relevant for Single Joycons.
 Only here because the layouts for L/R differ and the program needs to know that to parse input correctly.